 Icelandic Health Insurance

 Everyone who has resided legally in Iceland for six months automatically becomes a member of the Icelandic social insurance system, regardless of nationality.
-Residency means a registered domicile based on the length at Registers Iceland.
+Residency means a registered domicile based on the length of registration at Registers Iceland.

 In order for your relocation to Iceland to become as smooth as possible, please make sure you read the following information on registration at Icelandic Health Insurance, E-104 form and the European Health Insurance Card.